ishwarchandratiwari/sparkpost-api-documentation/services/templates.md

           }
         }

-## List [/templates]

-### List all Templates [GET]
+### List all Templates [GET /templates]

 Lists the most recent version of each template in your account.

 Each template object in the list will have the following fields:
 - id: Unique template ID.
 - name: Template name.
 - published: Published state of the template (true = published, false = draft).
 - description: Template description.
 - last_update_time: The time the template was last updated.

+Additional, templates owned by the Master subaccount will have the following field:
+- shared_with_subaccounts: Whether the template is shared with subaccounts.

 + Request